ovis-hpc/ldms/ldms/man/ldmsd_event_based_storage.rst

   the update path when the queue reaches capacity for all workers.
 A smaller depth limit reduces memory usage but may increase latency in the update path.

+When a thread blocks waiting for a worker, it is guaranteed to be handed a worker slot as soon as one becomes available; a blocked thread will not stall indefinitely while a worker sits idle.

 To determine an appropriate queue depth, monitor the storage performance statistics reported by store_time_stats and thread_stats.